 LiveCareer Survey: How Transferable Skills Can Help You Land a New Job

 LiveCareer Survey: How the Job Seeker Research Study Was Conducted

 When updating your resume, you might as well go the extra mile.
 Read on to learn how to make the most of revamping your resume after a layoff.

 When it comes to a Work History section, focusing on accomplishments is 100 times more important than focusing on responsibilities.

 Some resume criticism is meaningful, but some can actually slow you down.
 Read on and find out how to make the most of your feedback.

-Here's how to write your CNA cover letter and resume to create a compelling application package for your next CNA job.
+Here's how to write your nursing cover letter and resume to create a compelling application package for your next RN job.

 Job seekers: Not having much success with your cover letters?
 Use the advice in this article to upgrade your cover letter and get your resume read.

 If your letter is drab or full of simple errors, it sends the message that you don't care enough about the job or the employer to do your best.

 It's not uncommon for applicant's cover letter to tip the hiring scales in their favor.
 Let's show recruiters you're interview-ready.